Patient gown: Utility

 Hospital gowns worn by patients are designed so that hospital staff can easily access the part of the patient's body being treated.

 The hospital gown is made of fabric that can withstand repeated laundering in hot water, usually cotton, and is fastened at the back with twill tape ties.
 Disposable hospital gowns may be made of paper or thin plastic, with paper or plastic ties.

 Some gowns have snaps along the top of the shoulder and sleeves, so that the gown can be removed without disrupting intravenous lines in the patient's arms.

+Hospital gowns used in psychiatric care will sometimes use snaps in the back instead of ties.

 Used paper hospital gowns are associated with hospital infections, which could be avoided by proper disposal.

 A Canadian study surveying patients at five hospitals determined 57 percent could have worn more clothing below the waist, but only 11 percent wore more than a gown.
 The physicians conducting the survey said gowns should not be required unless they are necessary.
-Although they are cheaper and easier to wash, Dr. Todd Lee, of Royal Victoria Hospital in Montreal, said gowns are not necessary unless the patient is incontinent or has an injury in the lower body.
+Although they are cheaper and easier to wash, Todd Lee, of Royal Victoria Hospital in Montreal, said gowns are not necessary unless the patient is incontinent or has an injury in the lower body.
 Otherwise, Lee said, pajamas or regular clothes may be acceptable.